Four officers have died by suicide after U.S. Capitol attack

 Police confirmed Officer DeFreytag’s death shortly after confirming that D.C.
 Officer Gunther Hashida died at his home on Thursday.

-“Officer Hashida was a hero, who risked his life to save our Capitol, the congressional community and our very democracy,” House Speaker Nancy Pelosi said.
+“Officer Hashida was a hero, who risked his life to save our Capitol, the congressional community and our very democracy,” House Speaker Nancy Pelosi said Monday.
 “All Americans are indebted to him for his great valor and patriotism on January 6th and throughout his selfless service.”

+Mrs. Pelosi offered condolences to the DeFreytag family on Tuesday, saying “the loss of fallen officers who defended our democracy that day is devastating, and each life lost is a tragedy that America mourns, deeply.”

 Capitol Police in January confirmed that Officer Howard “Howie” Liebengood, 51, died by suicide.